PengjuZ/PanSVScope/README.md

 - `<workdir>/<id>/GraphTyper2.vcf.gz` – GraphTyper2 results (if enabled)
 - `<workdir>/<id>/PanGenie.vcf.gz` – PanGenie results (if enabled)

+> **Resume note:** Each per‑tool VCF (`VG-Giraffe.vcf.gz`, `BayesTyper.vcf.gz`, `GraphTyper2.vcf.gz`, `PanGenie.vcf.gz`) acts as a checkpoint.
+If the pipeline is re‑run with the same command, any tool whose output file already exists and is valid will be skipped.
+The merged high‑confidence VCF (`h.<id>.vcf.gz`) is only regenerated when every enabled tool's output is present and valid.

 ### svmer outputs
 - `<workdir>/SVgeno.vcf.gz` – multi‑sample VCF with one column per input sample
 - `<workdir>/TMP/` and `<workdir>/TMPfile/` – temporary files (automatically cleaned)